Stochastic Frontier meets Breakdown Frontier: Framework

-Suppose we run the usual Stochastic Frontier Model (with $c=0,b=0$) and we obtain that $E[exp^{-e_i}|v_i-e_i=u]=e_o$, we then for the breakdown frontier analysis begin with the conclusion that $E[exp^{-e_i}|v_i-e_i=u]\geq e_o$ for a fixed $e_o \in [0,1]$ (since the inefficiency is between 0 and 1).
-Relative to the baseline assumptions, what are the weakest assumptions that allow us to draw this conclusion, given the observed distribution of the data?
-Specifically, since larger values of $c$ and $b$ correspond to weaker assumptions, what are the largest values of $c$ and $b$ such that we can still definitively conclude that $E[exp^{-e_i}|v_i-e_i=u]\geq e_o$?
-This can be answered in two steps following \cite{masten2020inference}.
-First, it requires gathering all values of $c$ and $b$ such that the conclusion holds.
-This is called the robust region.
-Since the lower bound of the identified set by Lemma \ref{LemmaIdentifiedset} and Equation \ref{NormalIdentifiedset} is:
+Relative to the baseline assumptions, what are the weakest assumptions that still allow us to draw this conclusion, given the observed distribution of the data?
+Since larger values of \(c\) and \(b\) correspond to weaker assumptions, the question becomes: what are the largest values of \(c\) and \(b\) such that we can still conclude that

-And since $c$ and $b$ can take any number between $0$ and plus infinity, we have that in our context the robust region is: